host-patho-evo/mutation_scatter_plot/README.md

 Please cite the following article if you use our data or software in your research:

-Shoshany A., Tian R., Padilla-Blanco M., Hruška A., Baxova K., Zoler E., Mokrejš M., Schreiber G., Zahradník J. (submitted) Convergence of Directed and Viral Evolution Reveals the Selective Pressures Driving Omicron Emergence.
+Shoshany A., Tian R., Padilla-Blanco M., Hruška A., Baxova K., Zoler E., Mokrejš M., Schreiber G., Zahradník J. (submitted) In Vitro and Viral Evolution Convergence Reveal the Selective Pressures Driving Omicron Emergence. [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.04.23.650148v1)

 ## Website